morganstanley/testplan/doc/en/drivers_basic.rst

                port=context('app', '{{port}}'))
     ]

-    # Or with the dependency argument set, the order of drivers in the
+    # Or with the dependencies argument set, the order of drivers in the
     # environment argument no longer matters.

     client = Client(name='client',